IMF warns Japan must avoid over-reliance on weak yen

-TOKYO (Reuters) - Japan must avoid overly relying on a weak yen to reflate the economy by deploying a new round of structural reforms such as steps to boost labor market participation, the International Monetary Fund said on Thursday.
+TOKYO, July 23 (Reuters) - Japan must avoid overly relying on a weak yen to reflate the economy by deploying a new round of structural reforms such as steps to boost labour market participation, the International Monetary Fund said on Thursday.

 The global lender also warned that while inflation is seen accelerating to about 1.5 percent over the medium term, hitting the Bank of Japan’s 2 percent target remained “challenging.”